20 Ways to use the Japanese Word: すごい (Sugoi)!

 English Translation: Wow!
 That seems interesting, mind if I join in on it?

-20. When you’re finally a pro and someone uses the word すごい (Sugoi) wrongly. 😁
+20. When you’re finally a pro and someone uses the word すごい (Sugoi) wrong. 😁

 Romaji: Nani ga sugoi no?